Tarek-TALSI/tp1/code_review.md

     ```cpp
     // skipping the first line of the file, which contains the labels of the columns
     ```
-    Otherwise it's a bit hard to know why you do this getLine() and you're not using the line that you got.
+    Otherwise it's a bit hard to know why you do this getLine() and why you're not using the line that you got.
 3. The data extraction from the csv is ok.
-However I would advise you to put this code to extract the data in a separate folder.
+However I would advise you to put this code to extract the data in a separate file.
 That way you could have an abstraction layer on the csv reading.
 Your code would be a bit less messier.

 ## Overall